 Diane Hoyt is the president of the board.
 Prior to being the president of the board, she held the position as treasurer.
 She has been on the WOCA board since November of 2014.
 Diane is involved with WOCA because she lost her mom to Ovarian Cancer in April of 2005.
 She continues to spread awareness and to fight for better testing in memory of her mom.
 Diane’s favorite WOCA event is the Survivor’s brunch because she loves celebrating the inspirational woman in the state.

 Diane grew up in Madison and attended UW-Madison, receiving a bachelor's degree in business administration majoring in Marketing, Management and Human Resources.
 Diane started her career in Dallas, TX working in the corporate offices at Neiman Marcus.
 She then spent 11 years working in the buying offices at Kohl’s Department Stores in Menomonee Falls, WI.
 Since 2013 Diane has worked as a product manager at Uline in Pleasant Prairie, WI.

-Diane lives in Muskego, WI with her husband John, son Sam, stepchildren Claire and Adam and dog Mia.
+Diane lives in Muskego, WI with her husband John, son Sam, daughter Adelyn, stepchildren Claire and Adam and dog Leo.
 Diane enjoys spending time with her family, volunteering for WOCA and helping with various dog rescues.
-She is also an avid Wisconsin Badger sports fan.
+She is also an avid Wisconsin Badger Sports Fan.